 What happens after a Mitral Valve Repair surgery?

 After your surgery, you will be shifted to the intensive care unit (ICU) depending on your condition and surgery.

-- After Mitral Valve repair surgery, your physician will advise you to strictly avoid all foods that are high in sugar and sodium.
+After the surgery, your physician will advise you to strictly avoid all foods that are high in sugar and sodium.
 This includes processed foods and baked goods that might contain artificial preservatives.

 Full recovery can take a few weeks or up to several months, depending on your rate of healing and the type of surgery performed.

 An echocardiogram is recommended annually to assess valve function.